 My safe network (2009)

 What Internet threats are faced by Russian children and teenagers, and how they are perceived by them?
 How dangerous is local cyberspace?
 What are ways to protect children and teenagers against risks and dangers of the Internet?
 These are the essential questions faced at the present stage of the information society development in Russia which should be addressed by experts, researches, parents, and teachers.
-A series of researches held by the Fund Internet Development allowed to make social and psychological analysis of children and teenagers’ vision of risks and dangers of the Internet, awareness of their parents and competence of teachers with respect to security of children in the Web.
+A series of researches held by the Foundation for Internet Development allowed to make social and psychological analysis of children and teenagers’ vision of risks and dangers of the Internet, awareness of their parents and competence of teachers with respect to security of children in the Web.

 4336 teenagers aged 14 to 17, 816 parents and 1003 teachers from 18 Russian regions participated in the survey.

 Results of the survey are represented in the book Soldatova G., Zotova Е., Chekalina А., Gostimskaya О., Caught by one net: social and psychological survey of children’s and adults’ vision of the Internet Edited by G. Soldatova.- М., 2011.- 176 p.

 Interaction in the school community is not limited by academic activity and non-formal contacts of children.
 Modern schoolchildren more and more often address Internet resources having different motives: search of information, entertainment, communication, etc.

 What is schoolchildren’s vision of the Internet?
 How would they like to see it?
 How to optimize the Web and to make it more friendly and safer for schoolchildren? — Internet in children’s eyes Research gives answers to these and many other questions.

 Within scopes of this research project, 460 respondents, pupils of Moscow and Moscow region schools, were interviewed.